20 of Europe's most beautiful hotels

 (CNN) — With so many iconic cities and diverse landscapes, beautiful hotels in Europe are commonplace.
 But some are, quite simply, more beautiful than others.

-From clifftop luxury retreats on Italy's Amalfi Coast to art nouveau masterpieces in the heart of Budapest, we've handpicked Europe's 20 most beautiful hotels:
+From clifftop luxury retreats on Italy's Amalfi Coast to art nouveau masterpieces in the heart of Budapest, we've handpicked Europe's 20 most beautiful hotels where you can stay:

 1. Monastero Santa Rosa (Amalfi Coast, Italy)